U.K. Parliament Votes To Delay Vote On Johnson's Breakthrough Brexit Plan

 Should that happen, President Tusk will consult all 27 Heads of State & Govt on whether or not we will grant one.
 Extension can only be granted by unanimity. #Brexit— Leo Varadkar (@LeoVaradkar) October 19, 2019

 If Johnson does comply with the Benn Act and request an extension, European Council President Donald Tusk and the heads of state and government will have to approve it unanimously.
-They will meet tomorrow morning to discuss today's vote in Britain.
+They will meet Sunday morning to discuss Saturday's vote in Britain.

-@tuerk_alexander is an intern at Here and Now.
+Alexander Tuerk (@tuerk_alexander) is an intern at Here & Now.